umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 # More Image Processing with HOF

-Please download the project [here](./03-more-image-processing-with-hof.zip).
+- Please download the project [here](./03-more-image-processing-with-hof.zip)
+- **This homework is a step up from HW1 and HW2, do not start on the final day**

 ## Overview